News

 To achieve net zero emissions the waste sector needs to improve recycling rates by 2025 and prevent biodegradable waste going into landfill by 2035.

-Now we have a decent idea of the current progress which has been made across all of the major sectors we can analyse the current roadmap for achieving net zero emissions by 2050.
+Now we have a decent idea of the progress that has been made across all of the major sectors, we can analyse the current roadmap for achieving net zero emissions by 2050.

 Electricity